 Wife of Denys Darklyn, commonly blamed for inciting him into the Defiance of Duskendale.

-- Cruel and Unusual Death: Was given a horrible one by Aerys.
+- Cruel and Unusual Death: Aerys ordered her tongue and female parts torn out before she was burned alive.
 And according to the smallfolk, even that was still "too kind to her".

 - Historical Villain Upgrade: Aside from her gruesome death, she's nothing more than a footnote in the history of the Defiance.
 Yet most of Westeros views her as an seductive witch who manipulated her husband into rebellion.